sarvex/jspackage/readme.md

 ## Developing jspackage

+To build:

+    npm run_script build

-To compile and watch:
+To build and watch:

-    coffee -wbco . src/
+    npm run_script watch

 To run the tests: